ishiland/ArcGIS-License-Tracker/README.md

 ## Production deployment
-To run in production mode, set the `FLASK_ENV` variable to `production` then initialize a production database as described above using `python manage.py recreate_db`.
+To run in production mode, set the `FLASK_ENV` variable to `production` then initialize a production database using `python manage.py recreate_db`.

 Some helpful guides and tools for deploying to IIS:
  - [GitHub Gist](https://gist.github.com/bparaj/ac8dd5c35a15a7633a268e668f4d2c94)
  - [wfastcgi](https://pypi.org/project/wfastcgi/)

  A summary of other deployment options [here](https://flask.palletsprojects.com/en/1.1.x/deploying/)

  I have also included a sample web.config for reference.

 ## Tests